Examples Of Good Netiquette

-- Include context.
-When commenting on a message thread it is good netiquette to include a relevant quote from the original message to give context to your comment.
+- Include context – When commenting on a message or conversation thread it is good netiquette to include a relevant quote from the original message to give context to your comment.

-- Do you get it?
-Jokes, dark humour and sarcasm are often difficult to convey over the internet.
-So to avoid potential misunderstandings always indicate the humourous nature of your comment.
+- Do you get it? – Jokes, dark humor and sarcasm are often difficult to convey over the internet.
+So to avoid potential misunderstandings, always indicate the humorous nature of your comment.
 You could do this by using emoticons, putting “lol” (laugh out loud) at the end of the message or by starting with a phrase like, “On a lighter note…”

-- Newbies.
-We were all once new to emails, messaging and forum posts, so always try and help someone new who is making mistakes.
-(If you are new, check out our ‘What is netiquette?‘ section for more information.)
+- Newbies – We were all once new to social media, gaming online, emails, messaging and forums – so always try and help someone new who is making mistakes.
+(If you are new, check out our ‘What is netiquette?‘ section for more information).

-- Be yourself.
-If you want to get the most out of communicating online, be yourself.
+- Be yourself – If you want to get the most out of communicating online, be yourself.
 Making up false profiles and alter egos will only discourage people from talking openly with you and taking you seriously.
-Remember that most trolls and cyberbullies use false profiles, so be careful not to be taken as one.
+Remember that most trolls and cyberbullies use false profiles, so be careful not to be mistaken for one.

-- Avoid conflict.
-Trading insults and abuse – also known as ‘flaming’ – is not good netiquette.
-It is pointless and negative and could get you banned from the site.
+- Avoid conflict – Trading insults and abuse is bad netiquette.
+It is pointless and negative and could get you banned from the platform or community.
 Avoid being drawn into fights and never post abusive content on social media – this will result in your accounts being suspended.